GoalSmashers/css-minification-benchmark/README.md

 ### Can I get the compressed gzip size as well?

-Run `node ./bin/bench --gzip` to measure the gzip size instead of the regular file size.
+Run `npm run bench -- --gzip` to measure the gzip size instead of the regular file size.

 ## License